Kigen: When it all began

 The GSMA has created eSIM specifications and overseen the associated processes certification since the technology debuted.
 It’s critical that both eSIM and iSIM technology is fully secure and completely interoperable.
 Certification of device IP and subscription management software is required for obtaining the digital certificates needed for RSP.

 The GSMA maintains a public list of suppliers accredited for SAS-UP (UICC production) and/or SAS-SM (Subscription Management).
 Many of the SAS-UP accredited suppliers use Arm’s hardware intellectual property for processing and security cores.
-In July 2018, Arm’s UK-based data center obtained certification as an SAS-SM accredited site, in preparation for Arm Kigen’s production SM-DP and SM-SR servers service operation.
-This demonstrates Arm’s commitment to provide more options to the ecosystem and enable access to world class security technologies from chip to cloud.
+In July 2018, Arm’s UK-based data center obtained certification as a SAS-SM accredited site, in preparation for Arm Kigen’s production SM-DP and SM-SR servers service operation.
+This demonstrates Arm’s commitment to provide more options to the ecosystem and enable access to world-class security technologies from chip to cloud.

 The eSIM and iSIM ecosystems are expanding rapidly